I seem to ask myself this question every time I begin a new project, my eyes blinking at that daunting white blank page...

 However, if you are shooting a lot of reenactments for your documentary (half movie, half documentary kind of thing), some scriptwriting software could come in handy to help you block out the scenes.
 Celtx or Final Draft are good choices for this.

-Storyboarding software such as Storyboard Quick can also be fun to use.
+Storyboarding software can also be fun to use.
+Check-out some of the awesome new AI tools including MidJourney and Krock.io.

 How to write a script?
 Of course, what looks great on paper does not always work great on the screen.
 Think of your script as a guide and be prepared to modify, slice and dice once the video editing process begins.